Program: A.S. in Dental Laboratory Technology

 Acceptance into the Dental Laboratory Technology Program is based on the following:

 · Applicants must have a minimum IPFW grade-point average (GPA) of 2.0 on a 4.0 scale in the 6 hours of pre-dental laboratory curriculum along with a minimum cumulative GPA of 2.0 on a 4.0 scale.
-The GPA is calculated on only the 6 hours of pre-dental laboratory technology curriculum taken.
+The GPA is calculated on only the 6 hours of pre-dental laboratory technology curriculum taken at IPFW or at other Purdue University or Indiana University campuses.
 Applicants are ranked based on this GPA.
 A minimum GPA does not guarantee admission.
 The actual GPA necessary for admission varies with the GPA distribution of the applicant pool.

 · All transfer grades will be reviewed and evaluated in the admission process.
 Remedial or developmental courses (ENG R150, R151, R152, P131, W130, or MA 109) cannot be used to fulfill these prerequisite requirements.